dmx-systems/dmx-platform/README.md

 DeepaMehta 4
 ============

 DeepaMehta 4 is a platform for collaboration and knowledge management.
 The vision of DeepaMehta is a Post-Desktop Metaphor user interface that abolishes applications, windows, files, and folders in favor of stable personal views of contextual content.
-The goal of DeepaMehta is to provide knowledge workers of all kind a cognitive adequate work environment, right after booting.
+The goal of DeepaMehta is to provide knowledge workers of all kind a cognitive adequate work environment, right after your desktop computer or laptop has booted up.

 Technically DeepaMehta 4 is made of
 Server-side: Java, Neo4j, Felix (OSGi), Jetty, Lucene, Jersey, Thymeleaf (optional), Karaf (optional).